 UPCOMING CME AND BUSINESS MEETING

-The next meeting of the DSOMS will be held at the University & Whist Club on February 22, 2017.
+The most recent meeting of the DSOMS was held at the University & Whist Club on February 22, 2017.

-The CME program will be presented by Caitlin Halbert, DO on the topic of "Metabolic and Bariatric Surgery, An Update on Current Practices and Emerging Technologies"
+A fascinating and very informative CME program was presented by Caitlin Halbert, DO on the topic of "Metabolic and Bariatric Surgery, An Update on Current Practices and Emerging Technologies"

-The meeting is being sponsored by St. Francis Hospital.
+The meeting was sponsored by St. Francis Healthcarel.
 We thank St. Francis Hospital for their ongoing support of the DSOMS.
-Invitations have been sent out.
-Please contact Michele at 302-543-4767 ir email@example.com if you need additional information.

 LETTER TO GOVERNOR CARNEY ON HEALTH CARE ISSUES

 January 19, 2017

 The American Osteopathic Association (AOA) and Delaware State Osteopathic Medical Society (DSOMS), representing nearly 130,000 osteopathic physicians and medical students, including over 300 in Delaware, are committed to ensuring a high quality, patient-centered, cost-efficient health care system for our nation.
 Today, osteopathic physicians (DOs) represent nearly 1 in 5 U.S. physicians, and 1 in 4 medical students.
 DOs practice in every medical specialty and in every state across the nation.
 The osteopathic approach to medicine is best expressed as a partnership between physicians and their patients to improve health, promote wellness, and enhance prevention.